-Question is, can you get those otherworldly 3D deltoids without using drugs that destroy your endocrine system, hair, and age your face?
+The question is – can you get those otherworldly 3D deltoids without using drugs that destroy your endocrine system and age your face?

 Many people in the gym spend an enormous amount of time doing lateral raises, hoping to achieve deltoid greatness.
 Those poor souls get a massive pump through drop sets (as advised by Scooby) and think that 3D delts are just around the corner, but the corner never ends.

-Besides, many compound exercises like overhead presses and handstand push-ups work the muscle in a hardcore fashion.
+Besides, many compound exercises like the overhead press and the handstand push-up work the muscle in a hardcore fashion.
 Therefore, if you are doing similar exercises, you don’t really benefit that much from lateral raises with pink dumbbells.
-The burn that you feel from similar play means nothing as far as muscle growth is concerned.
+The burn that you feel means nothing as far as muscle growth is concerned.
 Nothing.